Ilie-Ioan/C--Learning/README.md

 ### Standard Template Library (STL)
 I've explored the **STL**, which includes powerful collections of data structures and algorithms like **vectors**, **maps**, **sets**, and **iterators**.
 This will allow me to write efficient and reusable code with minimal effort by leveraging these built-in structures and functions.

+### Templates and Generic Programming
+I've dived into **templates**, allowing for **generic programming**.
+Templates enable writing functions and classes that work with any data type, making code more flexible and reusable.

+### Lambda Functions
+I will explore **lambda expressions**, a feature of C++ that allows for the definition of anonymous functions.
+This feature makes the code more concise and readable, especially when used in combination with STL algorithms.

+##Current projects i made:
 ### ATM System Project
 As part of the learning process, I developed a basic **ATM system** that includes the following features:
 - **Withdraw Money**: Users can withdraw money from their balance.